 Garth Clark and Mark Del Vecchio assembled one of the most important collections of modern and contemporary ceramics in the world.
 Functional vessels, abstract and sculptural forms, and narrative works broaden traditional ideas about ceramics as an art form.
 Works by European and American artists form the core of the holdings, with Asian, African, and Latin American artists also represented.
 Nearly 500 objects explore a range of aesthetics by a roster that includes artists Sir Anthony Caro, Laszlo Fekete, Lucio Fontana, Anne Kraus, Roy Lichtenstein, Claes Oldenburg, and Beatrice Wood.

-This renowned collection of modern and contemporary jewelry is recognized around the world for its depth and quality.
-Helen Williams Drutt assembled works by a truly international group of 175 artists from 18 countries.
+This renowned collection of modern and contemporary jewelry is recognized throughout the world for its depth and quality.
+Helen Williams Drutt assembled objects by a truly international group of 175 artists from 18 countries.
 The heart of the collection consists of American, Dutch, and German objects, augmented by significant holdings of Australian, Austrian, British, Czech, Japanese, and Scandinavian works.
-Gijs Bakker, Peter Chang, Georg Dobler, Stanley Lechtzin, Olaf Skoogfors, and Wendy Ramshaw are just a few of the featured artists.
+Gijs Bakker, Peter Chang, Georg Dobler, Stanley Lechtzin, Wendy Ramshaw, and Olaf Skoogfors are just a few of the artists represented.

 The museum's Decorative Arts Department was founded in 1976.
 From the beginning, the department has presented a remarkable exhibitions program, including two early landmark American decorative arts shows: The Gothic Revival Style in America, 1830–1870 in 1976 and Marks of Achievement: Four Centuries of American Presentation Silver in 1986.
 The exhibition and catalogue for Herter Brothers: Furniture and Interiors for a Gilded Age, which opened at the MFAH in 1994, continue to be regarded as the definitive works on this important 19th-century firm.
 In 2007, the MFAH premiered the major touring exhibition Ornament as Art: Avant-Garde Jewelry from the Helen Williams Drutt Collection, a groundbreaking study of the art of modern and contemporary jewelry.
 In these and other exhibitions through the years, the department has endeavored to bring the decorative arts in all its forms to Houston.